Exception::Class::DBI - DBI Exception objects

 "undef").
 Using these arguments, the

-determines what type of exception to throw.
-Exception::Class::DBI
+what type of exception to throw.
+Exception::Class::DBI contains the

-contains the subclasses detailed below, each relevant to the DBI handle
+subclasses detailed below, each relevant to the DBI handle that

-to a particular DBI error context.
-Most of the object methods described below
+one specific to a particular DBI error context.
+Most of the object methods

-correspond to like-named attributes in the DBI itself.
-Thus the documentation
+described below correspond to like-named attributes in the DBI itself.
+Thus

-Exception::Class::DBI.
-It offers the several object methods in addition to
+from Exception::Class::DBI.
+It offers the several object methods in addition

 correspond to the DBI dynamic attributes, as well as to the values passed to